Build & Engage Facebook Audience Using Simple Techniques

 You could also provide a link to your Facebook page on your website.
 Allow people to share, like, post or comment from your website.
 Facebook has quite a few plugins you could use for this.

 And how do I keep my audience engaged?

 This is perhaps the most important question.
 Targeted activity (posts, events etc.) not just helps in keeping the existing followers interested, it also helps in building new ones.

-Let’s put your Facebook activities into 2 broad buckets:
+Let’s put your Facebook business page activities into 2 broad buckets:

 - Timeline posts

 - Events, contests, quizzes, sweepstakes, deals, offers etc.